 My Bass loafers tick all of these boxes and more.
-While I got mine on sale at the store, the average price for most of them online hovers around $43 which is pretty reasonable for a quality dress shoe.
+While I got mine on sale at the store, the average price for most of them online hovers around $43, which is pretty reasonable for a quality dress shoe.

-The soles also have a nearly zero-drop heel, something I desperately needed as most dress shoes exacerbate my lower back troubles (and frankly are no fun to walk in).
+The soles also have a nearly zero-drop heel, something I desperately needed as most dress shoes exacerbate my lower back troubles (and frankly are no fun to walk in.)
 Frankly, I have yet to wear a dress shoe that I was as confident would hold up to years of use as I am with the Bass loafers.

-Fit & Feel
+Fit and Feel

 They are a breeze to slip in and out of, a guilty pleasure that I indulge in while sitting (and sometimes standing) at my desk.
-The no-tie style of loafers makes gliding in and out of them a breeze and it’s amazing how much joy such simple flexibility brings (as well as not having to re-tie shoes throughout the day).
+The no-tie style of loafers makes gliding in and out of them a breeze, and it’s amazing how much joy such simple flexibility brings (as well as not having to re-tie shoes throughout the day.)
 I take a morning jaunt around the building regularly, and they are just as comfortable shuffling around indoors as they are navigating asphalt and concrete.

-Still, here the loafers still offer an advantage over regular dress shoes--you can slide out of them under your desk to give your feet a break.
+Still, here the loafers offer an advantage over regular dress shoes—you can slide out of them under your desk to give your feet a break.
 My only concern with the fit is that the small amount of elastic that holds the tongue to the upper (which gives most modern loafers their slip-in-and-out quality) will eventually wear out and may make the shoe too loose.
-But that would be years down the road.
+I personally believe that wouldn't occur until years down the road.